Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Extraction of

-with $\chi^2/\text{dof} = 18549/7832$.
-We have checked that if we use other values for $L_5$, $L_8$ and $\Lambda_2 $ from the other fits in the same reference instead, the result on $Q$ remains unchanged.
+with $\chi^2/\text{dof} = 18792/7832$.
+Here the denominator refers to the number of bins minus the number of fitted parameters and provides an effective goodness-of-fit indicator for the binned representation; it should not be interpreted as the number of independent experimental inputs, which are the Dalitz-plot parameters with their covariance matrices.
+All uncertainties have been scaled by the Birge factor~\cite{Birge:1932hlj,ParticleDataGroup:2024cfk} $\sqrt{\chi^2/{\rm dof}}=1.55$ to account for the goodness of the fit.\footnote{If the fit is done again but neglecting the electromagnetic corrections, one obtains $Q=22.1(1.1)$, $L_2=1.01(3)\times10^{-3}$ and $L_3=-4.4(1)\times10^{-3}$ with a $\chi^2/\text{dof}=18652/7832$.
+The results are compatible with those in Eq.~\eqref{eq:values}, showing that the electromagnetic corrections are marginal though larger than in $\eta\to3\pi$~\cite{Ditsche:2008cq}.} We have checked that if we use other values for $L_5$, $L_8$ and $\Lambda_2 $ from the other fits in the same reference instead, the result on $Q$ remains unchanged.
 As shown in Table~\ref{tab:Q_comparison}, the $Q$ value determined in this way is compatible with previous phenomenological~\cite{Anisovich:1996tx,Kambor:1995yc,Bijnens:2007pr,Kampf:2011wr,Colangelo:2010et,Colangelo:2016jmc,Colangelo:2018jxw,Albaladejo:2017hhj} (see Ref.~\cite{Gan:2020aco} for a review) and lattice~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs} determinations.
-The uncertainty on $Q$ is also comparable to the ones obtained from $\eta\to 3\pi$ in previous studies.
+The uncertainty on $Q$ without the Birge factor ($\pm0.7$) is also comparable to the ones obtained from $\eta\to 3\pi$ in previous studies~\cite{Anisovich:1996tx,Kampf:2011wr,Colangelo:2018jxw,Albaladejo:2017hhj}.
 Therefore, once the full BESIII data set (8 times larger than the one used here) is analyzed, the uncertainty on $Q$ will be significantly reduced.